Meet the Mandates

 Coffee is a commodity that inspires scientists and artists alike!
 Whether you are captivated by Brix levels or crushing on the queen or king of latte art, coffee welcomes one and all.

-For us, we are in hot pursuit of waste reduction and quality improvement technologies at the farm level.
+For us, we are in hot pursuit of zero waste and quality improvement technologies at the farm level.
 We were the first farm in China to introduce laser color sorters at the wet mill.
 We partnered with Australian company Huskee to pioneer the revolutionary HuskeeCup (see image below).
 We work directly with scientist Matt Bentley at the University of Colorado to develop new bio-char fertilizers (made from organic coffee waste).
 We’re experimenting with nascent fermentation practices alongside industry legends such as Lucia Solis.
 We’ve even commissioned amazing artists such as Bryon Lippincott, Stuart Corlett and Kiasmin to interpret and represent our coffee in photography and on canvas.

 Basically, our mandates authorize and empower us to do everything we can to produce the best possible coffee given our terroir and cultivars.
 When we say, “Love the Bean,” we don’t just mean that we love drinking amazing coffee – it’s so much more than that – it’s engaging in the coffee production process in such a way that honors the environment, respects the community and relentlessly pursues improvement!